 Another piece of brilliant acting by Anthony Hopkins and Ryan Gosling in this movie about a jealous husband (Hopkins), who’s a millionaire and structural engineer.
 He schemes a clever plot to kill his unfaithful wife and get away with it.
-When is found innocent of the attempted murder of his wife (Davidtz), the young hot shot district attorney (Gosling) who is prosecuting him decides to put his career at risk in his for the pursuit of justice.
+When he is found innocent of the attempted murder of his wife (Davidtz), the young hot shot district attorney (Gosling) who is prosecuting him decides to put his career at risk for the pursuit of justice.

-During the course of the moive, Willy (Gosling) reads out a poem at Jennifer’s (Davidtz) bedside when she is in a coma from the gunshot to her head.
+During the course of the movie, Willy (Gosling) reads out a poem at Jennifer’s (Davidtz) bedside when she is in a coma from the gunshot to her head.
 It’s from Oh, the Places You’ll Go!
 (1990) by American children’s book author Theodor Seuss Geisel, popularly known as Dr Seuss.
 In it, Seuss writes about the ‘waiting place.’
 Rather intriguing, I think:

 Oh, the Places You’ll Go!

 Or maybe not quite.